cartesi/pos-dlib/README.md

 - Someone being able to add a beneficiary on behalf of someone else.
 - The sum of splits (user_split + beneficiary_split) being different than 100%.
 - The function `produceBlock()` always reverting and freezing the chain.

+# Contributing

+Thank you for your interest in Cartesi!
+Head over to our [Contributing Guidelines](CONTRIBUTING.md) for instructions on how to sign our Contributors Agreement and get started with
+Cartesi!

+Please note we have a [Code of Conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

+# Authors

+* *Felipe Argento*
+* *Danilo Tuler*

+# License

+The repository and all contributions are licensed under [APACHE 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+Please review our [LICENSE](LICENSE) file.